ZzzhHe/ZzzhHe/README.md

 # Hi!
 I'm Alex. 👋

-🧑🏻‍💻 I'm currently a master's student at the University of Waterloo, graduating Dec 2024.
+🎓 Master's student at the University of Waterloo, graduating Dec 2024.

-🚀 As a graphics programmer with a focus on real-time rendering, I specialize in developing high-performance graphics engines using C++, OpenGL, and Vulkan.
-I am passionate about creating immersive visual experiences and optimizing rendering pipelines for maximum efficiency.
+💻 Graphics programmer focused on real-time rendering, coding with C++, OpenGL, and Vulkan API.

+🌟 Passionate about optimizing rendering pipelines and creating immersive visuals.

+🌍 Fluent in English, Native in Mandarin.

 ## Projects